w-pay/sdk-wpay-ios/README.md

 HTTP client library).
 This makes it very easy to use the SDK in an existing project, without necessarily introducing extra dependencies.

-The entry point for applications is the `CustomerVillage` class or `MerchantVillage` class depending on the goals of the application.
+The entry point for applications is the `createCustomerSDK` or `createCustomerSDK` functions depending on the goals of the application.

 ### Authentication layer